 Marrakech can feel like a destination where costs add up quickly.
-Depending on what your travel style is, the items on your bucket list may also come with a heavy price tag.
-Whether you are someone that is looking to mix in some low-cost activities with more pricy ideas or you’re a budget traveler who wants to save as many pennies as possible while still having a great time, these suggestions will help you stretch that budget!
+Depending on what your travel style is, the items on your bucket list of things to do in Marrakech may also come with a heavy price tag.
+Whether you are someone that is looking to mix in some low-cost activities with more pricy ideas or you’re a budget traveler who wants to save as many pennies as possible while still having a great time, these free things to do in Marrakech suggestions will help you stretch that budget!

 I have aimed to share as many things to do in Marrakech for free as possible.
 Some of these may have a small cost associated but they are costs you would incur anyway (like meals).

 Many people are surprised to discover Marrakech is more green than they imagined.
 While it is an arid location there are many trees and green spaces scattered around the city.
 While more famous gardens like Jardin Majorelle and ANIMA Garden have paid entrance, there are others that have free access.
 One of my favorites is the Cyber Garden that can be easily accessed from Jemma el Fna and the medina.

 One thing to note is that in most Moroccan gardens you can’t actually walk on or sit in the grass.
 There are benches scattered but take a tip toe to the grass and the guardians will come after you!

 Every night Jemma el Fna square comes to life with food stalls, music, performers and more.
 It really is like a party/festival every evening.
 While the crowds can feel overwhelming to some, it’s also something that really is worth seeing.
 From the ground, you can walk and mingle freely but to really see what’s going on the key is to get up higher.
 There are several cafes around the square that you can access for the cost of a drink.
 So, either go the free way and stay below or spend a dollar or two to view from up high.